Return to Index

 Maskill JD.
 First Ray Injuries.
 Foot and Ankle Clinics.
 2006;11(1).

-Sesamoid Injuries in the Foot.
-American College of Foot and Ankle Surgeons website.
-Available at: http://www.footphysicians.com/footankleinfo/Sesamoid%5FInjuries.htm.
-Accessed October 23, 2008.
+Sesamoid injuries in the foot.
+American College of Foot and Ankle Surgeons Foot Health Facts website.
+Available at: http://www.foothealthfacts.org/footankleinfo/Sesamoid%5FInjuries.htm.
+Accessed September 28, 2014.

 - Reviewer: Michael Woods, MD